shivamishu/right-finder-2.0/README.md

                    View and update his/her own profile with confidential details.
                    Import profile picture from LinkedIn Profile.
                    Search for employees who are not yet assigned to any manager.
                    Assign employees to a particular manager.
+                   Approve or Reject the request from manager for a team member to be onboarded based on the project demand.

            Manager View:
                     View and update his/her own profile with confidential details.